Table of Contents:

 I also had to buy an epoxy grout float tool for pressing the epoxy grout into the tile joints.
 I used my finger to smooth the corners with the latex gloves on.

 If you plan to do a re-grouting job yourself, allow enough time to do it right.
 Between the handyman and myself, the grout removal took about eight person-hours.

-Not only does the grout have to be loosened from the joint, but the dust and debris have to be removed before new grout can be installed.
+The grout must be loosened from the joint, and the dust and debris must be removed before the new grout can be installed.

 If the old grout and floor are wet, wait several days for everything to be completely dry before installing the new grout.

 You must begin applying the epoxy grout to the tile immediately after it is mixed.
 I recommend that you have all preparations made ahead of time so you can immediately start grouting after mixing.
 That includes having the buckets of water ready for the clean-up part.